 4. Any personal experience you have, as a person serving an IPP sentence, a loved one, or a professional

 Not sure what to say?
-We recommend using our template letter - download it by clicking here.
+We recommend using our template letters below.

-The letter is structured around our campaign goals, but we believe everybody should make up their own mind about what they believe should happen to the IPP sentence.
-Read our analysis of the options for change, if you are not sure about our campaign goals yet, and adapt the letter to reflect your views.
+The letters are structured around our campaign goals, but we believe everybody should make up their own mind about what they believe should happen to the IPP sentence.
+Read our analysis of the options for change, and if you are not sure about our campaign goals yet, adapt the letter to reflect your views.

 Read our blog post about why it's important to write to your MP about the Sentencing Bill.